jurinva/websrvansibletemplate/README.md

 - Installing nginx, php-fpm, mysql, monit
 - Installing backup script and cron task
 - Has a role for php.ini
-- Has a Let'encypt role
+- Has a Let'sencypt role

 ## License